SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 - Memory Limits: Defines the memory allocated for the process.
 - Open File List: Tracks files the process is using.

-The PCB ensures that a process can be paused and later resumed without losing its execution context.
+The PCB ensures that a process can be paused and later resumed without losing its execution context, to paraphrase Charalambous' lecture notes [3].

 __Process states during execution__